mdn/content/files/en-us/web/javascript/reference/functions/arrow_functions/index.md

 ## Description

-Let's decompose a traditional anonymous function down to the simplest arrow function step-by-step.
+Let's decompose a traditional anonymous function down to the arrow function step-by-step.
 Each step along the way is a valid arrow function.

 > [!NOTE]
 > Traditional function expressions and arrow functions have more differences than their syntax.
 We will introduce their behavior differences in more detail in the next few subsections.